UBC-MDS/beautiful-jekyll/policies.md

 - taking a quiz from a remote location
 - leaving the quiz room early
-- leaving and re-entering the quiz room (unless approved by the instructor, please talk to the instructor before the quiz if you think you might have to leave the room during the quiz)
+- leaving and re-entering the quiz room (unless approved by the instructor; please talk to the instructor before the quiz if you anticipate needing to leave the room during the quiz)

 Failing to observe the above expectations may result in a zero grade for the quiz in question.